Table of Contents

-There are many articles and videos on the sites to better nderstand differences in risk/reward trade-offs and measure your own tolerance to make more risky purchases.
-Feeling gains and losses are real enough and allows you to pivot in different ways.
+There are many articles and videos on the sites to understand differences in risk/reward trade-offs better and measure your tolerance to make more risky purchases.
+Feeling gains and losses are real enough and allow you to pivot in different ways.

 2. Diversifying Portfolios Reduces Risk And Growth

-When creating your virtual basket of stocks, players begin to understand how important it is to be diversified in different industries.
-For example, in reality you would not want to hold all fast-growing technology stocks or all safer utility stocks, but rather a blend of different kinds of companies.
-When looking at a portfolio, you may favor growth stocks, value stocks, stocks with above average dividend yields or a blend of these.
+When creating a virtual basket of stocks, players should diversify their portfolios in different industries.
+For example, in reality, you would not want to hold all fast-growing technology stocks or all safer utility stocks, but rather a blend of different kinds of companies.
+When building a portfolio, you may favor a mix of growth stocks, value stocks, stocks with above-average dividend yields in different industries.
 Virtual investors can become attuned to market information that may affect one stock or particular group more than others.

 3. Macro Factors Investors Need To Know

 Beginning investors need to understand external or macroeconomic factors that may impact the market.
 Players should be reading relevant financial news to learn about important events that can sway the market significantly.
 Learn what makes the market tick.
-How does the market react to when the Federal Reserve takes action on interest rates, changes in the economy, inflation and international events (eg. Brexit, China trade talks)?.
+How does the market react when the Federal Reserve takes action on interest rates, economic changes, inflation, and international events (eg. China)?
 Just understanding what is relevant to your stocks is a big lesson.

 4. How To Deal With Market Volatility

 From the relative safety of playing a virtual stock market game, players can better understand that market volatility happens regularly.
 The most experienced investors are often surprised about dramatic changes usually caused by headline risk or recession worries.